• Skip to main content

 • Obtain necessary forms: Identify the specific tax forms for the years you missed.
 The IRS website provides prior-year forms and instructions.
 You may also consider using tax preparation software or seeking assistance from a tax professional.

-• Complete the return/s: Fill out the tax forms accurately, providing all necessary information for each year.
+• Complete the returns: Fill out the tax forms accurately, providing all necessary information for each year.
 Be thorough in reporting income, deductions, and credits.
 If you’re missing certain documents, make reasonable estimates and explain any discrepancies in a separate statement.

-• Mail the return/s: Once completed, mail each past-due return to the appropriate IRS address for your location.
+• Mail the returns: Once completed, mail each past-due return to the appropriate IRS address for your location.
 Ensure that each return is sent in a separate envelope.

 What If I Can’t Afford to Pay My Tax Bill in Full?